 In any case, this toy promotes hand-eye coordination and trains three-dimensional imagination, because you definitely need both when the track suddenly bends vertically upwards and then makes a turn so that the ball moves on the underside of the track, on the you were previously on the top.

-Regarding the age range, I would say that you can start with normal perplexus when you are seven to eight years old.
+From the age range, I would say that you can start with the normal perplexus at the age of seven to eight.
 The "Rookie" model should be solvable for 5 to 6 year olds.
-If you hand the "Epic" into a child's hand, it must be very good at dealing with defeat and be happy to bite into problems so that it doesn't get frustrated.
+When you put the Epic in the hands of a kid, they have to be pretty good at dealing with defeat and digging into problems so they don't get frustrated.

-On the other hand, it is precisely these little "defeats" that teach you to deal with setbacks for life.
-And you don't always have to start at 0 with perplexus, you can also jump in directly at obstacle 30 or 60.
-In life, unfortunately, you sometimes have to start all over again, but that's another story. ;-)
+On the other hand, it is precisely these small “defeats” that teach you how to deal with setbacks for life.
+And you don't always have to start at 0 with perplexus, you can also start directly at obstacle 30 or 60.
+In life, unfortunately, sometimes you have to start all over again from 0, but that's another story. ;-)

-If you're wondering how far I've come with perplexus: I had a run on the sofa with my kids earlier and made it all up to obstacle 98 for the first time.
-Since the "Perplexus Original" only has 100 obstacles, the Epic will soon land here on the sofa table (already ordered!). ;-)
+If you're wondering how far I've gotten with perplexus: I had a run on the sofa with my kids earlier and managed to do everything up to obstacle 98 for the first time.
+Since the "Perplexus Original" only has 100 obstacles, the Epic will probably soon end up here on the sofa table (already ordered!). ;-)

-I think the first 30 obstacles are actually no problems for beginners.
-Then the level of difficulty gradually increases, which should be so, so that you have to "nibble" something.
-There are a few places where I gave up after 10 minutes to get down again, but they also worked at some point.
-So you never really get frustrated and you have little success stories.
+I think the first 30 obstacles aren't really a problem for beginners.
+Then the level of difficulty gradually increases, which is how it's supposed to be, so that you have something to nibble on.
+There are a few spots where I gave up after 10 minutes to get back down, but eventually those worked too.
+So you never really get frustrated and you do have your little sense of achievement.

 I think you should still be the puzzle type to have fun with the Spin Master Perplexus, but then it's really a nice pastime that keeps motivation high as there are no really nasty parts.

 The Spin Master is of course clearly designed for children.
-For real men, one would have long since had a titanium version with neodymium magnets and Flux tubes tinkered.
-But apart from the design, the "Spin Master Perplexus Original" is definitely also suitable as an adult toy.
+For real men, one would have long since had a titanium version with neodymium magnets and Flux tubes crafted.
+But apart from the design, the "Spin Master Perplexus Original" is definitely good as an adult toy.
 That sounded wrong now, didn't it?!?
 You know what I mean…

-Due to the price of approx. 20 EUR, the toy is also perfect for children's birthdays or similar occasions.
-And if you are looking for an original gift idea for your geeky or nerdy work colleague, you are on the safe side with this thing.
-Depending on the nerd level of the colleague, you may go straight to the "Perplexus Epic" to grab.
+Due to the price of approx. 20 EUR, the toy is also perfect for children's birthday parties or similar occasions.
+And if you are still looking for an original gift idea for your geeky or nerdy work colleague, you are also on the safe side with this thing.
+Depending on the nerd level of your colleague, you might be able to go straight to the "Perplexus Epic" to grab.

-If you are looking for a cheaper option for children, you can go to the "Spin Master Perplexus Rookie" look at:
+If you are looking for a cheaper option for children, you can look at the "Spin Master Perplexus Rookie" look at:

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.